 What are the Quality Standards for Expanded Learning?

 Just as there are standards for regular day classroom expectations, the Expanded Learning community realized that having those North Star goals about what high quality programming looked like from both a point of service and programmatic perspective were important to communicate how expanded learning programs contribute to children and youth’s overall intellectual growth and development.
+The Expanded Learning Quality Standards were identified to create a framework of clear expectations, and a shared vision of quality among multiple stakeholders.

 CAN is committed to program quality and assisting programs with meeting the statutory requirement that all ASES and 21st CCLC programs engage in a continuous data-driven quality improvement process. [set forth in EC8484 (a)(2)].
 The California Department of Education Expanded Learning Division (CDE_EXLD), has developed a Quality Improvement Tool template and user guide as a compliment to the Department’s Guidance for Developing and Implementing a Quality Improvement Process.